 1. Black Hawk

-Black Hawk has a rich sweet flavor that is super yummy.
+Super yummy Black Hawk has a rich sweet flavor.
 It is large in size and firm to the touch.
-In addition, it is very hardy and resistant to most viruses.
+In addition, this hardy plant is resistant to most viruses.

 When unripe, this variety has a red color.
 It turns to a glossy black hue when fully ripe.
 The fruits are firm, juicy, and have a lovely floral aroma.
 You can freeze them or use them to make black raspberry ice cream.